 Once you have the audit consult with suppliers or someone who knows how these platforms work to find out what else it can do and how you might use it to be more efficient.

 3. Look at your most time consuming 3 procedures

 Look at your most time consuming 3 procedures and then work with someone to talk through the processes and look at whether there are alternatives.
 Quite often tasks and procedures evolve over time and actually they can be outdated or incorporated into other processes.

 When we do this work with clients we regularly find that either some work is doubled up or that actually making use of some existing services in a different way they can save time.
 For example we have helped a successful businesses in the financial services industry save themselves over 30 hours a week by implementing templates and styles properly inside Microsoft Word.
 A feature that few people know about but has been available for over 20 years.

 I like to feel that Heliocentrix is different to so many local IT providers out there.
 We are able to help with the technology but also help with making that technology pay for itself.
-Our client reviews speak for themself.
+Our client reviews speak for themselves.
 This is experience which has come from doing this as an owner of multiple businesses for over ten years, growing a team from one to several and on behalf of many clients.

 If you want to find out more than contact us and arrange a short meeting to discuss how we can help.